-what can you do with old sports trophies
+What can you do with old sports trophies and medals?

-Ever since our wedding 20 years ago I was faced with the problem about what to do with my husbands huge collection of sports paraphernalia.
+Ever since our wedding 20 years ago I was faced with the problem of what to do with my husband’s huge collection of sports paraphernalia.
 (I know a lot of women have this problem!)
 He had been collecting all kinds of stuff, from his own athletic accomplishments to baseball/football cards and Sports Illustrated magazines.
 He was under the impression that we would display everything in the man cave.
 This actually made me laugh at first and then I wanted to cry!
 There’s just no way.
-If I would display everything that him and I love, our house would look like we could be on the show Hoarders.
-Everybody has to purge and that way we were able to come to a compromise.
+If I would display everything that he and I love, our house would look like we could be on the show Hoarders.
+Everybody has to purge and declutter.
+With that mindset, we were able to come to a compromise.

-He had 2 crates full of trophies, medals and plaques stored in his mother’s attic.
-She was sick of keeping his stuff and told him to take them.
+He had 2 crates full of trophies, medals, and plaques stored in his mother’s attic.
+As a typical empty-nester Mom, she was sick of keeping all his sports memorabilia and told him to take everything home.
 (Sigh out loud!)
 He actually thought we’d display them!!!!!
 He is so attached to his sports past.

 Well, guess what I got excited about when I saw the trophies?
 Yup, the crates!
 They are the best thing about this pile!
 Aren’t they cool?

-I have seen some projects out there where people spray painted old trophies a glossy white but that doesn’t solve the issue of using up too much space.
+I have seen some projects out there where people spray-painted old trophies a glossy white but that doesn’t solve the issue of using up too much space.
 And the trophies weren’t nice shapes either.
-I had to come up with something that would display medals and trophies in a small space.
+I had to come up with something that would display his medals and trophies in a small space.

 repurpose trophies in a medals and trophies collage

-- thrifted frame (or you could use a large taxidermy display case HERE or a large shadow box frame HERE.
+- thrifted frame (or you could use a large taxidermy display case on Amazon or a large shadow box frame also from Amazon.
 The shadow box already has the fabric attached to the back and eliminates you having to staple it to the back)

 - antiquing glaze